 My great-granduncle, James Thwaite Irving was a son of James Irving and Mary Irving (née Thwaite).
 James’s father was a bootmaker who opened a high-class boot and shoe shop at 51 South bridge, Edinburgh, and his mother (of French Huguenot extraction) embroidered the fronts of evening slippers.
-Interestingly, the page 150 of the "Post Office Edinburgh and Leith General Directory" of 1885-86 not only confirms the address of the shop, but also states that the house of James’s father was at 17 Lutton Place – an important family address where the A.R.S.A. sculptor Thomas Weir Stuart Burnett married James’s elder sister Margaret Irving in 1882, and where my grandparents William John Munro and Anna Winnifred Stuart Burnett would marry in 1913.
+Interestingly, the page 150 of the "Post Office Edinburgh and Leith General Directory" of 1885-86 not only confirms the address of the shop, but also states that the house of James’s father was at 17 Lutton Place – an important family address where my great-grandparents, the A.R.S.A. sculptor Thomas Weir Stuart Burnett and James’s elder sister Margaret Irving married in 1882, and where my grandparents William John Munro and the artist Anna Winnifred Stuart Burnett would marry in 1913.

 "James Irving is the man with the pipe."
+Photographer unknown.
+Date circa 1888. |

 Margaret Rosemary Isabella Mackenzie (née Munro), my Aunt Rosemary, has noted on the reverse side of the photograph above that "James Irving is the man with the pipe.”
 It seems that the photograph was meant to be a Christmas card, as “Wishing You a Merry Xmas” is written on the inclined canvas.
 Unfortunately we do not have the names of the other gentlemen in the studio, but the scene reminds us of Charles Martin Hardie’s painting “Friendly Critics,” first shown in 1883, in which both Thomas Stuart Burnett and John Simpson Fraser were portrayed.
 Knowing that James Thwaite Irving was born in 1858, we can suppose that the studio photograph was taken circa 1888.